-Speaking in tongues, interpretation of tongues and prophesy are the gifts of the Spirit Paul teaches in 1 Corinthians 14.
+The Spiritual gifts of speaking in tongues, interpretation of tongues and prophesy are the gifts of the Spirit Paul teaches in 1 Corinthians 14.
 He begins by referring to what he taught in chapter 13—pursue love and in chapter 12—desire earnestly spiritual gifts, then urges, “but especially that you may prophesy.”
-Then he shows the purpose of the gifts—edify—edification, how the Spirit works them in and through us, how to use them when we come together before God and proper decorum in such a gathering.
+Then he shows the purpose of the gifts—edify—edification, how the Spirit works spiritual gifts in and through us and how to use them when we come together before God and proper decorum in such a gathering.

 Edify is the action of building up ones self and one another in love (Ro 14:19, 1 Th 5:11) which results in edification, (Rom 15:2, 1 Cor 14:3, 1 Cor 14:12, 1Co 14:26, Eph 4:29).

 Prophesy is inspired by the Holy Spirit and spoken in the tongue/language of those assembled together.
 “One who speaks in a tongue edifies himself; but one who prophesies edifies the church” (1 Cor 14:4).
 Prophesy is for edification, exhortation and comfort.

 The spirit of prophecy is the testimony of Jesus ( Rev 19:10).
 The testimony of Jesus is what we call the New Testament, especially what Jesus said while He was on this earth.
 Everything Jesus proclaimed while on this earth is the testimony of Jesus.
 Even the works He did testified He was the promised Messiah (John 10:25).